donchakkappan/HelloJava/README.md

-Readme file updates to demonstrate automatic jenkins job on commit
+Sample commit to demonstrate automatic jenkins pipeline job on commit.
+I just used GitHub web-hooks.